AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 ### Bubble Sort ###

 Bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+[Bubble Sort Example](https://www.hackerearth.com/practice/algorithms/sorting/bubble-sort/visualize/)

 The process is repeated until the list is sorted.
 Here's a Java program that demonstrates the bubble sort algorithm:

 ```java
 public class BubbleSortExample {